1. Resource Library

 Next, you’ll need to calculate your average accounts receivable.
 This looks at the average value of outstanding invoices paid over a specific period.

-To do this, take the amount you had in AR at the beginning of the accounting period and add it to the amount you had in AR at the end of that period.
+To do this, use an accounts receivable turnover formula that takes the amount you had in AR at the beginning of the accounting period and add it to the amount you had in AR at the end of that period.
 Then, divide the sum by two to get the average.

 (Starting Receivables + Ending Receivables) ÷ 2 = Average Accounts Receivable